isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 DNR (Discovery of Network-designated Resolvers) Options for DHCPv6
 ------------------------------------------------------------------

-One of the more recently added option is Discovery of Network-designated Resolvers or DNR, introduced in `RFC 9463 <https://www.rfc-editor.org/rfc/rfc9463>`__.
-The goal of that RFC is to provide a way to communicate location of DNS resolvers available over other means than the classic DNS over UDP port 53.
-At the time of this writing, the supported technologies are DoT (DNS-over-TLS), DoH (DNS-over-HTTPS), and DoQ (DNS-over-QUIC), but the option was designed to be extensible to also cover future extensions.
+One of the more recently added option is the Discovery of Network-designated Resolvers or DNR option, introduced in `RFC 9463 <https://www.rfc-editor.org/rfc/rfc9463>`__.
+The goal of that RFC is to provide a way to communicate location of DNS resolvers available over means other than the classic DNS over UDP port 53.
+At the time of this writing, the supported technologies are DoT (DNS-over-TLS), DoH (DNS-over-HTTPS), and DoQ (DNS-over-QUIC), but the option was designed to be extensible to accommodate other protocols in the future.

+DNR option may be configured using convenient notation.
+Comma delimited fields must be provided:

+- Service Priority (mandatory),
+- ADN FQDN (mandatory),
+- IP address/es (optional - if more than one - they must be space-separated)
+- SvcParams as a set of key=value pairs (optional - if more than one - they must be space-separated;
+  to provide more than one alpn-id separate them with double backslash escaped comma like in the example below).

-Let's imagine an example that we want to convey a DoT server operating at dot1.example.org (which resolves to two IPv6 addresses: ``2001:db8::1`` and  ``2001:db8::2``) on a non-standard port 8530.
+Let's imagine an example that we want to convey a DoT server operating at ``dot1.example.org`` (which resolves to two IPv6 addresses: ``2001:db8::1`` and  ``2001:db8::2``) on a non-standard port 8530.
 An example option that would convey this information looks as follows: